braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 #### "In" or "On the next" schedule setting

 Exception events in Canvas V2 are created using Action Paths.
-Action Paths only support “after a X time window”, and not “in X time” or “on the next X time".
+Action Paths only support “after a X time window” and not “in X time” or “on the next X time".

 ## I'm interested!
 How do I access Canvas V2?